Orrior/AuctionHouseTracker/WebAuctionHouseTracker/readme.txt

 ===DEBUG===
-IF “Npgsql: 42883: function create_hypertable(…) does not exist” appears send SQL query:
+If “Npgsql: 42883: function create_hypertable(…) does not exist” appears send SQL query:
 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;